22 Ways To Create A Secure Attachment

 Nurture adult relationships

 Positive adult relationships can strengthen you emotionally.
 If you're a stay-at-home parent, though, it might be difficult to spend time with friends and family.
 If you're a working parent, you might have little time available for other adults.
 Consider making an effort to do it, anyway.
 Enjoy time with adults you care about, both with and without your child.
+Making time for romantic relationships as well can help you have a secure base from which to better support your child.

 Deal with your depression or anxiety

 When you're depressed, you may feel less energetic.
 This can make it harder to focus on what your child needs.
-You may neglect your physical health or feel as if you have no joy to share with your child.
+You may neglect your physical health or feel as if you have no joy to give with your child.
 Anxiety can cause other problems.
 For example, an anxious parent may worry excessively about their child and become overprotective as a result.
 No matter how you try to hide it, your child may sense your emotional state.
 Talking to a therapist could be a good first step toward getting yourself back on track emotionally.

 Take care of practical matters